Shabnamtajit/Git/README.md

    Conflicts occur when integrating commits from different sources.
    (Like..Merge, rebase, clurry-pick, Stash apply,pull request)

-How to solve a conflict: clean up the file.
+How to solve a conflict: clean up the file:

                        MERGE.
 Vs.                    REBASE